In today’s post we are going to talk about what I consider to be the # 1 MLM book of all time.

 # 16 People are not interested in your product or your business: they are interested in solving their own problems.

 Find a way to offer a solution to people’s problems.
 Do that and you will make a lot of money in this industry.
 People don’t buy a drill because they want a drill.
 They buy a drill because they want a hole.
+Find out what your prospects want, and then show them how your products, services or business opportunity will help them get what they want.
+Be a solution provider!

 # 17 Find a company you can be off the charts passionate about.